Skip to main content

 Thus, attributes are divided into:

-If you created an attribute for pages, you will not be able to use it in products or forms.
-When trying to bind an attribute to an entity, the system will suggest which attributes you can use in that place.
+If you have created an attribute for pages, you will not be able to use it for products or forms.
+When attempting to bind an attribute to an entity, the system will suggest which attributes you can use in that context.

 Features of Types